 - C12 – Lauric acid

-Coconut oil is also mostly made up of lauric acid, with a smaller percent being the other MCTs.
-For this reason, it takes longer to be digested, and won’t give you the quick burst of energy that MCT oil will.
+Coconut oil is mostly made up of lauric acid, with a smaller percentage of the other MCTs.
+For this reason, it takes longer to digest and won’t give you the quick burst of energy that MCT oil will.

-Plus, caprylic acid (C8) and capric acid (C10) are the MCTs that go directly to the liver, where they can be metabolized into ketones.
+Plus, caprylic acid (C8) and capric acid (C10) are the MCTs that go directly to the liver where they’re metabolized into ketones.

 Now the fun part… more benefits of these “seemingly magical” MCTs!
 We discussed how MCTs (particularly C8 and C10) become a source of fast fuel for your body and brain, but what else can they do?
 (4)

-Helps keep you full– MCT Oil promotes the release of two satiety hormones in your body (peptide YY and leptin), helping you feel more satisfied after consumption.
+Helps keep you full– MCT Oil promotes the release of two satiety hormones in your body: peptide YY and leptin.
+This helps you feel more satisfied after consumption.

-Reduces body weight & waist circumference– This oil also has 10% fewer calories than long-chain triglycerides (LCTs) found in other sources of good fats such as olive oil, nuts and avocados.
+Reduces body weight & waist circumference– This oil also has 10% fewer calories than long-chain triglycerides (LCTs) found in other sources of good fats such as olive oil, nuts, and avocados.
 Plus, since your body uses MCTs as instant energy, it doesn’t store them as fat.
-Instead, MCT Oil increases fat-burning!
-And MCT oil reviews show that the supplement does work to help people lose weight quickly.
+So MCT Oil helps increase fat burning!
+And MCT Oil reviews show that the supplement does work to help some people lose weight.

-MCT Oil helps boost the growth of “good”, beneficial bacteria in your gut, or probiotics, and supports your gut lining.
-This promotes enhanced digestive, immune and overall health, along with weight loss.
+MCT Oil helps boost the growth of “good”, beneficial bacteria in your gut, also called probiotics.
+It also helps support your gut lining.
+This promotes enhanced digestive, immune, and overall health, along with weight loss.

-Taking MCT Oil may reduce your risk of heart disease, since it can help improve your weight and cholesterol levels and reduce overall inflammation.
+Taking MCT Oil may reduce your risk of heart disease since it can help improve your weight and cholesterol levels and could help reduce inflammation.
 Studies have shown that people who regularly consumed MCT Oil had reductions in LDL or “bad” cholesterol and increases in HDL or “good” cholesterol.

 MCT Oil Uses

-However, because it has a low smoke point and is unrefined, you don’t want to cook with MCT oil, or heat it up at all.
-If you do this it may become rancid and therefore unhealthy.
+However, because it’s unrefined and has a low smoke point, you don’t want to cook with MCT oil, or heat it up at all.
+If you do this it may become rancid and unhealthy.